 Infant mortality rates are far higher in conservative American states.

 Obesity rates are far higher in America than all other industrialized countries.
 Research published in 2011 showed that “over one-third of children in the US are overweight or obese”, around 35%, while the OECD average was less than one-fourth, at about 22%.
 Data compiled in 2012 demonstrated that the national rate for all ages had climbed from 23% in 1990 to 31% in 2000 to 36% in 2010 – an all time high.

-Obesity rates are generally much higher in Republican states.
+Obesity rates are generally much higher in conservative American states.